Aspects Of The War Guilt Clause & What It Tells Us

 What Can We Learn?

 The War Guilt Clause is something we can learn from.
-Historically, it shows us that things can be misinterpreted and miscommunication can cause plenty of problems.
+Historically, it shows us that things can be misinterpreted, and miscommunication can cause plenty of problems.
 The Allies thought they had a fair deal with the clause.
 They believed that they were getting fair compensation for a war that was costly and fatal.
 Meanwhile, Germany felt like the clause was rubbing salt on the wound.
 Many politicians used the resentment the German people had to their advantage, and Nazi Germany was seemingly born because of it.

 In life, guilt doesn't come in the form of a treaty.
 Instead, guilt can come from within.
 You may feel guilty about a lot of aspects in your life.
 Sometimes, you're too hard on yourself.
-Other times, there may be a good reason to feel guilty, but how you display your emotions of guilt may be unhealthy.
+Other times, there may be a good reason to feel guilty, but how you display and deal with your emotions of guilt may be unhealthy.
 Sometimes, you need to learn to move on and healthily accept responsibility.
 Other times, learning how to feel proud of yourself rather than guilty is the best solution.